RuberDuck9/ryft-16/README.md

 - str a b null : store the value in register 11 at the value in register 10 in ram
 - psh a null null : push the value in register 10 to the stack
 - pop null null a : pop the top value off the stack and save it in register 10
-- rst null null null : set the counter to zero
+- rst null null null : set the instruction pointer to zero
-- gto null null d : set the counter to 14
+- gto null null d : set the instruction pointer to 14
-- eql a b 0 : if register 10 is equal to register 11 set the counter value to zero
+- eql a b 0 : if register 10 is equal to register 11 set the instruction pointer value to zero
-- neq a b 0 : if register 10 is not equal to register 11 set the counter value to zero
+- neq a b 0 : if register 10 is not equal to register 11 set the instruction pointer value to zero
-- grt a b 0 : if register 10 is greater than register 11 set the counter value to zero
+- grt a b 0 : if register 10 is greater than register 11 set the instruction pointer value to zero
-- les a b 0 : if register 10 is less than register 11 set the counter value to zero
+- les a b 0 : if register 10 is less than register 11 set the instruction pointer value to zero
-- cal null null 10 : push the current counter value to the stack and jump to address 16
+- cal null null 10 : push the current instruction pointer value to the stack and jump to address 16
-- ret null null null : pop the top value off the stack and set the counter equal to it
+- ret null null null : pop the top value off the stack and set the instruction pointer equal to it
 - lor null a b : load the value stored at address 10 in ram and save it in register 11
 - hlt null null null : halt the computer permanently